aptech/docs/docs/CR-xlsGetSheetTypes.rst

     :param row: the row of cells to be scanned.
     :type row: scalar

-    :returns: types (*TODO*), 1xK vector of predefined data types representing the format of each cell in the specified row.
+    :returns: types (*1xK vector*) of predefined data types representing the format of each cell in the specified row.
         The possible types are:

     .. csv-table::